News-Archive

 News about Global Dynamics of Social Policy

-The Collaborative Research Centre "Global Dynamics of Social Policy" is represented on X as well as on Mastodon.
-On these channels you will always find the latest news about the CRC 1342.
+The Collaborative Research Centre "Global Dynamics of Social Policy" is represented on Bluesky as well as on Mastodon and X. On these channels you will always find the latest news about the CRC 1342.

 Furthermore, we also recommend the blog Social Policy Worldwide of the SOCIUM Research Center Inequality and Social Policy at the University of Bremen.